Why I Stopped Dry Skin BrushingUpdated: January 10, 2018 Detoxification

 **Be aware that dry skin brushing is not beneficial for everyone contrary to the picture most sources paint about it even when the proper technique and pressure are used.

-Proceed with caution if you have sensitive skin too perhaps doing a patch test on your arm or leg before brushing the entire body the first few times (with the exception, of course, of the face, neck, chest and genital area).
+Proceed with caution if you have sensitive skin too.
+Perhaps do a patch test on your arm or leg before brushing the entire body the first few times.
+It is best to skip the face, neck, chest and genital area.

 Brushing too frequently or vigorously—or using a brush with rough bristles—could cause “micro-cuts” in your skin that may lead to infection.
 Exfoliating more than once a week could also break down your skin’s protective barriers, leaving your hide less hydrated and prone to irritation.

-Alternative to Dry Skin Brushing (if it doesn’t work for you)
+Alternative to Dry Brushing the Skin (if it doesn’t work for you)

 The good news is that I found an easy alternative to dry brushing with detoxification bathing.